menandmice/micetro_docs/guides/user-manual/console_actions.rst

 2. Search for the desired history.

-3. When the applicable change history is shown, click the Export button.
-The Export records to CSV file dialog box displays.
+3. When the applicable change history is shown, click the :guilabel:`Export` button.
+The *Export records to CSV file* dialog box displays.

 4. Select the drive, directory, subdirectory, etc. into which you want to save the CSV file.

-5. Click Save.
+5. Click :guilabel:`Save`.

 .. _console-object-change-history: